Assessing Uncertainties in Parton Showers at Double Logarithmic Accuracy for Jet Quenching Studies: Toy Monte Carlo Shower: Vacuum Baseline

-Although this leads to a potentially complicated integral in \eqref{eq:dla-sudakov} with no closed analytic form, this complexity can be managed using a veto algorithm \cite{Bierlich:2022pfr,Lonnblad:2012hz}.
-In this approach, the survival probability is computed in an extended phase space $\bar{\Gamma}(s)$.
-Any emissions sampled outside the true phase space $\Gamma(s)$ are discarded, and the scale of the discarded emission becomes a new (lower) scale for subsequent radiation.
-This process continues until a resolvable splitting is found or the scale falls below $s_{\rm min}$.
+and $s_{\rm min} = 4 \Lambda^2 / E$ with $b = 1$.
+By a similar reasoning, the parameters $s_{\rm min}$, $s_{\rm max}$ and $b$ for other ordering variables are obtained and summarized in Table~\ref{tab:dla-sudakov-parameters}.
+Although this results in a potentially complex integral in Eq.~\eqref{eq:sudakov}, this can be handled using a veto algorithm~\cite{Bierlich:2022pfr,Lonnblad:2012hz}: the survival probability is computed in an extended phase-space $\bar{\Gamma}(s)$, and emissions outside the true phase-space $\Gamma(s)$ are rejected.
+The scale of the rejected emission becomes the new upper limit for further trial emissions.
+This process continues until a resolvable splitting is found or the trial scale drops below $s_{\min}$.
+The extended phase-space can be identified by defining